weiqi0207/CSCC-data-dictionary-pipeline/README.md

 /CSCC-data-dictionary-pipeline/input/BPXXXX
 ```

-Make sure to have derived datasets and labeled request file ready in this directory
+Make sure to have derived datasets and labeled request file ready in this directory:

 1. meta dataset: the .sas7bdat file combined from multiple raw datsets
 2. request: the .docx file containing the specific instructions to create metadatsets (be sure to bookmark the tables that corresponding to the input meta datasets accordingly.)

+Also Check the follwings:

+1. The variable names from derived dataset and the respected request table should be 100% identical (but the sequences do not have to be the same).
+Make sure to before running to avoid misclassifications of metavariables like ***TYPE***
+2.

 ---